pagameba/node-queue/README.md

 Returns status code 200 with the next available message from the queue as the content.
 The returned message will include a deletekey to be used with a delete operation.
 Only the consumer that has locked the message is able to delete it while it is locked.

+Returns status code 204 if the request is none blocking

 Returns status code 503 if the request would have blocked and the maximum number of consumers are already blocked (see configuration above).

-* blocking=false - optional, do not block if no message is available.
+blocking=false - optional, do not block if no message is available.
 By default, the call will block until a message is available.

-* lock=false - optional, do not lock the returned message.
+lock=false - optional, do not lock the returned message.
 The message will be locked unless otherwise specified.
 A locked message will not be returned by subsequent calls to request messages nor will it be available by <id> unless the lock parameter is set to false.

     GET /<queue>/<messageid>?[lock=false]